riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

    element P if p\*P is nonzero, meaning Q does not lie in the order-p subgroup.

-- Signature schemes such as Ed25519 {{BDLSY11}} {{?RFC8032}} may treat
+- Signature schemes involving composite-order groups such as Ed25519
-   multiple different byte strings representing signatures as equivalent.
+   {{BDLSY11}} {{?RFC8032}} may treat multiple different byte strings representing signatures as equivalent.

   This doesn't affect signature security -- existential unforgeability under chosen-message attack, or EUF-CMA.